Best For

 Cooling Test

 Cooling performance on the Puffy Royal Hybrid was excellent.
-During our tests, I felt no significant level of pressure point build-up.
+During our tests, I felt no significant level of heat retention around my body.

 Baseline Temp.